 Follow the bridleway straight up the edge of the golf course.
 There will be a small wood to your right.
-Just beyond the end of the wood there is a metal field gate with a permissive bridleway sign on the gate and wall near the end that opens.
-Please note, keep dogs on a lead through this field.
+Just beyond the end of the wood there is a metal field gate with a permissive bridleway sign on the wall near the end that opens.
 Go through the gate and bear right to the field boundary.
 Head along the boundary in a straight line all the way to the gate on the other side.
 Go through the gate for more vast views over towards Bristol.